developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 <span class='text-info'>INTEGER</span>

 ####Description
 When the aimType:continuousRead property is applied this value defines the interval between which the same barcode can be decoded twice.
 The value is specified in milliseconds, use 0 to indicate no interval between successive reads.
 Use this value to prevent accidental duplicate scans.
-It supports on Android with EMDK version 6.3 and above.
+Supported on Android devices with EMDK version 6.3 and above.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.sameSymbolTimeout</code>